JuliaStats/MixedModels.jl/docs/src/constructors.md

 A simple, scalar random effects term in a mixed-effects model formula is of the form `(1|G)`.
 All random effects terms end with `|G` where `G` is the *grouping factor* for the random effect.
-The name or, more generally, the expression `G` should evaluate to a categorical array that has a distinct set of *levels*.
+The name or, more generally the expression, `G`, should evaluate to a categorical array that has a distinct set of *levels*.
 The random effects are associated with the levels of the grouping factor.

 A *scalar* random effect is, as the name implies, one scalar value for each level of the grouping factor.